charlietran/netrunnermock/readme.md

 You can view the demo here: http://charlietran.github.io/netrunnermock

-## Goals of this project

-Allow anyone to create high-quality mockups of Netrunner situations, for the purposes of education and discussion.
+## To do

+* Persist card state by serializing to URL
+* Stop stealing bandwidth from NetrunnerDB and SubtlePatterns